 Topic and tutor:

-Send an email to Bjoern Menze with your two favourite topics, mention 'CPMIC lecture' in the subject.
+Send an email to Bjoern Menze with your two favorite topics, mention 'CPMIC lecture' on the subject.

 | TeachingForm |